danknights/mice5035/README.md

 Thanks to Gabe Al-Ghalith for these instructions!

 ### Get a VPN working
 MSI won't let you connect directly unless you are on campus.
 To access your files from home, you will need to set up a VPN (Virtual Private Network).

-Windows users see step 7 in Gabe's instructions here: http://gabedev.com/3004/software_guide/

-Mac users try the "Native Client for MAC using IPSec" instructions here: https://it.umn.edu/downloads-guides-install-ipsec-native

-If those don't work, see more options here: https://it.umn.edu/downloads-guides
+Note: You usually only need to do this if you want to work from off campus.
+Most of the time when you are on campus you will be able to connect to MSI without a VPN.

+Follow instructions from the university's IT website to install a VPN: https://it.umn.edu/services-technologies/virtual-private-network-vpn

 ### Install R and R studio on your computer
+You do not have to use R but we will demonstrate its capabilities during class.
+You can optionally install it if you want to follow along and get a light introduction to it.
-Instructions for installing R can be found here (Steps 1 and 2): http://gabedev.com/3004/software_guide/ Instructions for installing RStudio can be found here: https://www.rstudio.com/
+Instructions for installing R can be found here: https://mirror.las.iastate.edu/CRAN/ Instructions for installing RStudio can be found here: https://www.rstudio.com/